-In fiscal 2000, the Board approved the 1999 Nonstatutory Stock Option Plan (the 1999 Plan) with 600,000 shares initially reserved for issuance thereunder.
-In fiscal 2001, the number of shares reserved for issuance was increased to 3,600,000 shares by the Board.
-Under the terms of the 1999 Plan, options may not be issued to either officers or directors of the Company provided, however, that options may be granted to an officer in connection with the officer's initial employment by the Company.
+In fiscal 2000, the Company's board of directors approved the 1999 Nonstatutory Stock Option Plan ("1999 Plan") with 600,000 shares initially reserved for issuance thereunder.
+In fiscal 2001, the number of shares reserved for issuance was increased to 3,600,000 shares by the Company's board of directors.
+Under the terms of the 1999 Plan, options may not be issued to either officers or directors of the Company unless granted to an officer in connection with the officer's initial employment by the Company.
 Options generally vest over four years and expire ten years after grant.
-The 1999 Plan has not been approved by the stockholders of the Company.
-In May 2006, the Board cancelled the 1999 Plan, and no new grants may be made from the 1999 Plan.
+The 1999 Plan was not approved by the stockholders of the Company.
+In May 2006, the Company's board of directors cancelled the 1999 Plan, and no new grants may be made from the 1999 Plan.